notexplosive/notexplosive.github.io/pages/ludography.markdown

 I showed this game to a friend years later and the first thing she said just looking at it was "woah, that's fun!"
 I've never had such a genuine reaction of excitement to any game I've made prior to this one.
 That's why I call it my first "fun" game!

-This was also the game that (very indirectly) introduced me to Seattle Indies, a Seattle indie game developer nonprofit.
+This was also the game that (very indirectly) introduced me to [Seattle Indies](https://www.seattleindies.org/).

 ## {{ jumpRopeTitle }}
 [{{ linkTextWeb }}](https://notexplosive.itch.io/finished-game)
 > Made in 20 minutes in March 2016

-This was the first game I "finished" outside of a game jam.
+This was the first game I finished outside of a game jam.
 It was made to prove exactly that.
 I asked myself "what is the simplest possible game you could make and still call it a game.
-I came up with the concept for a one-button jumprope game, reused some assets from another unfinished project, and got to work.
+I came up with the concept for a one-button jump rope game, reused some assets from another unfinished project, and got to work.
 I remember it was 9:00 on a school night, close to when I should be going to bed.
 I told myself "that's fine, this will only take about 20 minutes" and I held myself to that.

-I recommend this exercize!
+I recommend this exercise!
 I think it's a fun thought experiment to define how small a game can be while still being a game.
 Can you go smaller than this?
 I don't know, but if you find a game smaller than _{{ jumpRopeTitle }}_ I'd love to see it!

 If you wanna see "part 2" of this jump rope saga, check out [JUMP](#jump).